SharePoint/sp-dev-docs/docs/features/create-hub-site-with-powershell.md

 ## Connect to SPO

 First you need to get connected to SharePoint online using PowerShell.
-All of the commands are in the context of using the SharePoint PnP PowerShell Online module.
-You can download and install it from here: **TBD**
+All of the commands are in the context of using the [SharePoint PnP PowerShell Online module](https://www.microsoft.com/en-us/download/details.aspx?id=35588)

 1. Start PowerShell
 2. Run the [Connect-SPOService](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/connect-sposervice) cmdlet to connect to SharePoint online.
 Log in with your global admin credentials.